openthos/research-analysis/weekly-reports/Youren.md

 本周工作进展和下周计划

+2017.08.21~2017.08.28

+- 本周工作计划点1: Think more detailed about Problem in Phd proposal.
+For Enclave migration, I have consider three problem:
+1. Is it worth to do it?
+Is it needed in Datacenter?
+Of course it is.
+For one aspect, the load-balance is needed for energy efficiency(Online migration).
+On the other hand, the machine requires update(Off line).
+2. How can we do it?  (functionality)
+It's not possible to do it from host application/OS since the Intel SGX is designed to against them.
+And one of important principles is that every chips keeps there secret themselves.
+So only the enclave can do it.
+How to do it is a subtle job. we can implement an module in enclave or a LibOS in enclave to migrate the whole enclave.
+The other way is we defined some jobs and only transform the pre-defined states in enclave.
+3. How to make it secure?(security)
+How to make sure the migration How to persuade the customer that the migration/transform will not break the security guarantee.

 2017.08.14~2017.08.20

 - 本周工作计划点1: give three ideas/problem for PhD Thesis Proposal.

 - 完成情况：
 Our topic is the security for enterprises using public clouds.
 We have found three points:
-1. The security of Storage resouce.
+1. The security of Storage resource.
-2. The security of storage resouce
+2. The security of Compute resource
-For computer resource in SGX, we consider two potential idea: Enclave migration and malicious code detecition.
+For computer resource in SGX, we consider two potential idea: Enclave migration and malicious code detection.
-3. The security of communication we may leverage the trusted execution environment to develop an decentralized anonymous communication system under fully compirsed infrastructure.
+3. The security of communication we may leverage the trusted execution environment to develop an decentralized anonymous communication system under fully compromised infrastructure.

 - 下周计划：
 1. For the code of storage project, finished remote attestation.